 The first way relates to the impact of unionism on the size of the middle class.
-Since unions tend to compress the structure of wages and incomes, and the middle class consists of persons near the middle of the income distribution, we would expect union workers to be primarily in the middle-income group and for a decline in union density to contribute to the shrinking middle class size.
+Since unions tend to compress the structure of wages and incomes, and the middle class consists of persons near the middle of the income distribution, it could be expected that union workers would be primarily in the middle-income group and that a decline in union density would contribute to the shrinking middle class size.
 This issue has not been widely explored because the shrinking American middle class is a recent phenomenon.
 Most studies of unions and the distribution of wages and salaries use metrics like the Gini coefficient or the variance of the log of earnings rather than the proportion of workers in the middle of the distribution.
-Section I shows that union workers are indeed disproportionately middle class or higher, with some attaining middle class incomes as a result of the union wage premium, and that the decline of unionism contributes to the shrinking middle class.
+The first section of this paper shows that union workers are indeed disproportionately middle class or higher, with some attaining middle-class incomes as a result of the union wage premium, and that the decline of unionism contributes to the shrinking middle class.

 The second previously unexplored way in which unions could affect workers is through the intergenerational transmission of economic status.
-Section II shows that having a union parent is associated with improved outcomes for children after controlling for parents’ education, race, occupation, industry, and other covariates.
+The second section of this paper shows that having a union parent is associated with improved outcomes for children after controlling for parents’ education, race, occupation, industry, and other covariates.
 This could be in part due to the union wage premium raising parental income, in part due to better education and health outcomes associated with having a unionized parent independent of parental income, and in part due to the intergenerational transmission of union status.

-The third issue we examine is whether the union density of the area in which a young person grows up is associated with their future economic performance.
+The third issue examined is whether the union density of the area in which a young person grows up is associated with their future economic performance.
 If parental unionization raises the upward mobility of offspring, children from areas with higher union density ought to do better than children from areas with lower union density.
 To the extent that unions press for better schooling and social amenities in an area, the union impact should spill over from union to non-union families, producing a residence-based impact beyond the union status of individuals.
-It could also serve as verification that any potential positive effects of unions on children found in Section II do not reflect a redistribution of opportunity from non-union to union children.
-Section III finds that regardless of the union status of their parents, offspring from communities with higher union density have higher average incomes relative to their parents than offspring from communities with lower union density.
+It could also serve as verification that any potential positive effects of unions on children do not reflect a redistribution of opportunity from non-union to union children.
+The third section of this paper finds that, regardless of the union status of their parents, offspring from communities with higher union density have higher average incomes relative to their parents than offspring from communities with lower union density.

-While our findings are not necessarily causal, the relationship between unionism, the middle class, and inequality found in our study and other studies raises the question of whether the US will be able to reduce income equality and rebuild a strong middle class absent a vibrant trade union movement or other comparable institutions for workers.
+While these findings are not necessarily causal, the relationship between unionism, the middle class, and inequality found in this and other studies raises the question of whether the United States will be able to reduce income equality and rebuild a strong middle class absent a vibrant trade union movement or other comparable institutions for workers.

-Unionism and middle class statusMCS
+Unionism and Middle-Class Status

-Following Krueger (2012)’s analysis with the March Current Population Survey (CPS), we define middle class as the population aged 25–64 earning an income between 0.5 and 1.5 times the median income level—the portion of the population within 50 percent of the median income.
-Figure 1 shows that the size of the middle class has fallen by more than 10 percentage points from 56.5% in 1979 to 45.1% in 2012.
-During the same period, the unionization of American workers declined by 13 percentage points, from 24% to 11%.
+Following Krueger’s (2012) analysis with the Center for Economics Policy Research’s Current Population Survey (CPS) of March, middle class is defined as the population aged 25–64 earning an income between 0.5 and 1.5 times the median income level—the portion of the population within 50 percent of the median income.
+Figure 1 shows that the size of the middle class has fallen by more than 10 percentage points from 56.5 percent in 1979 to 45.1 percent in 2012.
+During the same period, the unionization of American workers declined by 13 percentage points, from 24 percent to 11 percent.

 Figure 1: Shrinking middle-income group